fvillegas341/Creating-Angular-Project/README.md

 -cd to the application.
 For example: cd my-first-app then type ng serve to make sure it works.
 It works if it is compiled successfully.

+Step 3: Adding bootstrap

+-add npm install --save bootstrap@3

+-once installed, inform the CLI by going into the .angular-cli.json file and under styles array target the path of the file "nodes_modules/bootstrap/dist/css/bootstrap.min.css"